 With few exceptions, rifles, pistols, and shotguns can only shoot the caliber or gauge that the barrel and chamber have been made for.
 A barrel that was made for 30-06 can only use 30-06 ammunition.
 Anything other than 30-06 will damage the gun and possibly the user.

-As for the long answer, its a bit more complicated than that.
+The long answer is a bit more complicated than that.
 There are exceptions to take note of, but first it is important to understand the different calibers out there and to know the differences between, say, a 243 and a 308.

 Caliber vs Cartridge